 Further growth of U.S. dairy sales internationally is being achieved through the checkoff-founded U.S. Dairy Export Council.
 Through October, total U.S. dairy exports were up 11 percent from the same period a year earlier and remain on a record pace.
 Export value was up 17 percent to $6.48 billion for the same period, also a record pace.

 Enhanced Gen Z, sustainability efforts

-Checkoff teams nationally and locally continued work to reach Gen Z consumers (ages 10 to 23), who constitute 20 percent of the population.
+Checkoff teams nationally and locally continued work to reach Gen Z consumers who constitute 20 percent of the population.
 They have about $100 billion in purchasing power, which doesn’t account for the influence they have on their parents when it comes to products brought into the home.